iseahound/ImagePut/README.md

 **object** - A custom object (made by you) that implements a `.Bitmap()` method returning a pointer to a GDI+ bitmap.

 **screenshot** - `[x,y,w,h]` array.

+**sprite** - Must be explicitly declared as: `{sprite:"character.bmp"}`.
+Can be a file or a url.
+This will sample the top-left pixel and set all pixels of that color as transparent.

 **url** - A url that begins with `https://` or `ftp://`.
 To override this behavior, declare your url explicitly like `{url:"www.example.com"}`.